maniotrix/offline-ai-assistant/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](./LICENSE).
+It is provided “as-is” without warranty or guarantee of any kind.

 ## 🤖 AI-Assisted Development Acknowledgment